 Watch What You Eat

 While dealing with expat depression, or any feelings of depression, it’s not uncommon to experience a change in appetite.
 Some experience loss of appetite, or its opposite—binge eating or emotional eating.
-Eating a more balanced diet, and getting enough nutrition, can help your body even out its emotional cycles.
+Eating a more balanced diet and getting enough nutrition can help your body even out its emotional cycles.
 Be careful to avoid foods you’re allergic or sensitive to.
-This can be tricky in a foreign country, where rules about labeling can be very different and names for things can be unfamiliar.
+This can be tricky in a foreign country, where rules about labeling can be very different, and names for things can be unfamiliar.
 When in doubt, eat things that are as close to their natural state as possible.

 Avoid Alcohol